-The Art in Bark Bursary is to support a student beginning their Fine Art studies at QCA with high aptitude for art (assessed through a folio of work), who is aspiring to make a career in Fine Arts, and who is coming to study at QCA from a regional or remote area of Queensland.
+The Art in Bark Bursary is to support a student beginning their Visual Arts studies at QCA with high aptitude for art (assessed through a folio of work), who is aspiring to make a career in Visual Arts, and who is coming to study at QCA from a regional or remote area of Queensland.
 It is these students who incur higher relocation costs and it could be assumed these students might relate more with the beauty of nature and bark.

 The Art in Bark Bursary has a maximum value of $10,000 payable in instalments.